It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Roadmap building blocks

 Honestly, metrics are the roadmap building blocks for enablement.
-If you guys asked 10 sales leaders what their definition of enablement was, you'd get 10 completely different answers.
-I'm sure all of you reading who are in enablement would 100% agree with this.
+It's cliché, but if you ask 10 sales leaders what their definition of enablement is, you'll get 10 completely different answers.

-Everyone's definition is really different so it makes a lot of sense to align on some metrics to help define the goals of the department and use those mutually agreed upon metrics with your executive sponsors in your enablement charter, business plan, or your roadmap (whatever you want to call it), to really help define what the function is going to be responsible for.
+Using mutually-agreed-upon metrics with your executive sponsors in your enablement charter, business plan, or your roadmap (whatever you want to call it), will really help define what your enablement function is going to be responsible for.

-There are so many different definitions out there but it's also a relatively new function for some companies so you want to be able to go back and say, "Yes, executive team, enablement is making a huge impact on the revenue team, and here's how".
+With there being so many different definitions of enablement out there, combined with it being a relatively new function for some companies, you want to be able to go back and say:

-Executives like to speak with data, they like to make their decisions with data.
-If we come to the table with that data, I think it really helps prove that efficacy.
+Executives like to speak with data, and they like to make their decisions with data.
+If we come to the table with that data, it really helps prove our efficacy.

-If you talk to any enablement leader, there are emails, Slacks, we’re inundated with requests to do literally anything and everything.
+If you talk to any enablement leader, you'll know there are emails and Slack messages galore.
+We’re inundated with requests to do quite literally anything and everything:

 • Can you make a training for this?